 We’re passionate about producing organic beauty products that are kind to the environment.
 We’ve seen first-hand the effects of high street products on the environment, from excessive plastic wastage to chemicals entering natural water streams.

 Our products are made entirely of organic ingredients, sourced from henna extracts in India and Brazil.
 We wanted to sell products that were kind to the skin, and to Mother Earth.
+That’s why we have sourced products from companies that care about sustainability and their impact on the planet.

 Our henna hair care ranges